Family Medicine Clerkship

 Consent Requirement: Open to student scheduling

 Course Objectives: The goals of this course are to identify, model, and teach the various elements of Family Medicine in an outpatient setting.
-Family Medicine for many physicians includes inpatient care and obstetrical care, but in this course we focus predominantly on outpatient care.
-In some situations, this may include home, group or after hours visits.
-The emphasis is upon evidence-based clinical approaches to common medical problems, clinical problem-solving in a busy ambulatory setting, the refining of clinical skills, and experiencing the various roles of the primary care physician.
+Family Medicine for many physicians includes inpatient care and obstetrical care, but in this course, we focus predominantly on outpatient care.
+In some situations, this may include home, group, or after-hours visits.
+The emphasis is on evidence-based clinical approaches to common medical problems, health promotion, disease prevention, and clinical problem-solving in a busy ambulatory setting.
+Students will refine their clinical skills and experience the various roles of the primary care physician.

 - Course participation